 If you are interested in locating intended parents, Rumbold & Seidelman can assist and guide you in your efforts.

 Whether or not you have the assistance of a matching program, you will need to work with a fertility clinic and a surrogacy attorney to complete the surrogacy process.
 Your fertility clinic will complete any necessary medical and mental health screening and, of course, will perform the embryo transfer procedure.
-Your surrogacy attorney will draft and/or review a Memorandum of Understanding between you and the intended parents to make sure everyone understands the legal process and that everyone is on the same page regarding the details of the surrogacy arrangement.
+Your surrogacy attorney will draft and/or review the surrogacy agreement between you and the intended parents to make sure everyone understands the legal process and that everyone is on the same page regarding the details of the surrogacy arrangement.
 You can learn more about that step below.

 Once intended parents have been identified and the parties have passed the initial medical screening, the parties must retain independent legal counsel to advise them on the law pertinent to the surrogacy arrangement.
-Gestational carrier agreements are enforceable in New Jersey and, if properly drafted, the agreement will ensure that the intended parents are recognized as the legal parents of the child from the moment of birth.
-Although a surrogacy contract is not enforceable in New York, the parties should enter into a non-binding “memorandum of understanding.”
-This will allow the parties to proceed with the confidence of knowing that everyone understands what to expect during the process and that they share those expectations.
-A well-drafted memorandum of understanding details every aspect of the surrogacy journey, including each party’s rights and responsibilities, risks and liabilities, and the steps for establishing parentage once the child is born.
+Gestational carrier agreements are enforceable in New Jersey and New York.
+If properly drafted, the agreement will ensure that the intended parents are recognized as the legal parents of the child from the moment of birth.
+A well-drafted surrogacy contract details every aspect of the surrogacy journey, including the financial agreement as well as each party’s rights and responsibilities, risks and liabilities, and the steps for establishing parentage once the child is born.

 If you have found intended parents, you can contact our law firm to draft or review the recommended surrogacy documents.
 The surrogate and intended parents will need to be represented by separate attorneys.
-Our legal team has represented many surrogates in the past, and we are happy to assist you in that process.
+We have represented many surrogates in the past, and we are happy to assist you in that process.

-Becoming a surrogate mother in New York or New Jersey can be legally, emotionally and medically complex.
+Becoming a surrogate in New York or New Jersey can be legally, emotionally and medically complex.
 It’s a big decision for any woman to make and one that should only be made after considerable thought and with the guidance of experienced professionals.
-If you are interested in becoming a gestational surrogate, we encourage you to reach out to us to explore your options; call our law firm at 888-962-3001.
+If you are interested in becoming a gestational surrogate, we encourage you to reach out to us to explore your options; call our law firm at 914-779-1050 or contact us online.